Coldsp33d/stackoverflow-pandas-canonicals/README.md

 A brief primer on the `eval` and `query` family of functions and how they can effectively be used for dynamically evaluating expressions.

 ### Comprehensive Answers to Older Questions
+Upto date answers to old questions, also appropriate as closure targets.

 - [How to deal with SettingWithCopyWarning in Pandas?](https://stackoverflow.com/questions/20625582/how-to-deal-with-settingwithcopywarning-in-pandas/53954986#53954986)
 Details the causes and fixes (good, and bad) for the `SettingWithCopyWarning` in pandas.